sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Step Size 2 Track X** Set the step size to be used after the number of initial turnpoints has been reached for track number :math:`X`.

+UML Paradigm Widgets
+^^^^^^^^^^^^^^^^^^^^

+-  **Psychometric Function** The shape of the psychometric function used to fit the responses of the listener.

+-  **Posterior Summary** Choose whether to use the mean or the mode for the estimation of parameter values from the Bayesian posterior distribution of parameter values.

+-  **Plot UML Par.
+Space** Generate a graphical summary of the parameter space used to initialize the UML procedure.

+-  **No. Trials** Set the number of trials to be presented in the current block.

+-  **Swpt.
+Rule** Choose whether to use an up-down or a random sweetpoint selection rule.

+-  **Rule Down** The number of consecutive correct responses necessary to move to the lower sweetpoint.

+-  **Stim.
+Min** Set the minimum value of the stimulus dimension that is being varied adaptively (e.g. signal level, or frequency difference).

+-  **Stim.
+Max** Set the maximum value of the stimulus dimension that is being varied adaptively (e.g. signal level, or frequency difference).

+-  **Stim.
+Scaling** Indicate whether the stimulus dimension that is being varied adaptively should be scaled linearly or logarithmically.
+The

+-  **Suggested Lapse Swpt.** The suggested stimulus value for the lapse rate sweetpoint.
+This value is used as the lapse rate sweetpoint unless the current estimate of the psychometric function at the probability value ``Pr.
+Corr. at Est. Lapse Swpt`` (see below) is larger.
+   In the latter case the current estimate of the psychometric function at the probability value ``Pr.
+Corr. at Est. Lapse Swpt`` is used as the lapse rate sweetpoint, as long as it is smaller than ``Stim.
+Max``, in which case ``Stim.
+Max`` will be used as the lapse rate sweet point.

+-  **Pr.
+Corr. at Est. Lapse Swpt.** The proportion correct at the estimated lapse sweet point.
+If the estimated lapse sweetpoint exceeds the will be used the suggested lapse sweetpoint, the estimated lapse sweetpoint will be used as the lapse rate sweetpoint.

+-  **Mid Point Min** The minimum possible value of the midpoint of the psychometric function.

+-  **Mid Point Max** The maximum possible value of the midpoint of the psychometric function.

+-  **Mid Point Step** The size of the step between successive points in the grid defining the parameter space for the midpoint of the psychometric function.

+-  **Mid Point Prior** The shape of the prior distribution for the midpoint of the psychometric function.

+-  **Mid Point mu** The mean of the prior distribution for the midpoint of the psychometric function.

+-  **Mid Point STD** The standard deviation of the prior distribution for the midpoint of the psychometric function.

+-  **Slope Min** The minimum possible value of the slope of the psychometric function.

+-  **Slope Max** The maximum possible value of the slope of the psychometric function.

+-  **Slope Step** The size of the step between successive points in the grid defining the parameter space for the slope of the psychometric function.

+-  **Slope Spacing** Indicate whether the spacing between successive points in the grid defining the parameter space for the slope of the psychometric function should be linear or logarithmic.

+-  **Slope Prior** The shape of the prior distribution for the slope of the psychometric function.

+-  **Slope mu** The mean of the prior distribution for the slope of the psychometric function.

+-  **Slope STD** The standard deviation of the prior distribution for the slope of the psychometric function.

+-  **Lapse Min** The minimum possible value of the lapse rate of the psychometric function.

+-  **Lapse Max** The maximum possible value of the lapse rate of the psychometric function.

+-  **Lapse Step** The size of the step between successive points in the grid defining the parameter space for the lapse rate of the psychometric function.

+-  **Lapse Spacing** Indicate whether the spacing between successive points in the grid defining the parameter space for the lapse rate of the psychometric function should be linear or logarithmic.

+-  **Lapse Prior** The shape of the prior distribution for the lapse rate of the psychometric function.

+-  **Lapse mu** The mean of the prior distribution for the lapse rate of the psychometric function.

+-  **Lapse STD** The standard deviation of the prior distribution for the lapse rate of the psychometric function.

+Weighted Up-Down Paradigm Widgets
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+-  **Procedure** If “Arithmetic” the quantity defined by the step size will be added or subtracted to the parameter that is adaptively changing.
+If “Geometric” the parameter that is adaptively changing will be multiplied or divided by the quantity defined by the step size.

+-  **Initial Track Direction** This determines when the first turpoint will be called.
+If the initial track direction is “Down” the first turnpoint will be called the first time the adaptive track turns upward.
+If the initial track direction is “Up” the first turnpoint will be called the first time the adaptive track turns downward.

+-  **Percent Correct Tracked** Set the percentage correct point on the psychometric function to be tracked by the adaptive procedure.
+The ratio of the “Up” and “Down” steps is automatically adjusted by the software to satisfy this criterion.

+-  **Initial Turnpoints** Set the number of initial turnpoints.
+The initial turnpoints serve to bring quickly the adaptive track towards the listener’s threshold.
+These turnpoints are not included in the threshold estimate.

+-  **Total Turnpoints** Set the number of total turnpoints.
+The number of total turnpoints is equal to the number of initial turnpoints that are not included in the threshold estimate plus the number of turnpoints that you want to use for the threshold estimate.

+-  **Step Size 1** Set the “Down” step size for the initial turnpoints.
+   The “Up” step size is automatically calculated to satisfy the “Percent Correct Tracked” criterion.

+-  **Step Size 2** Set the “Down” step size to be used after the number of initial turnpoints has been reached.
+The “Up” step size is automatically calculated to satisfy the “Percent Correct Tracked” criterion.

 Weighted Up-Down Interleaved Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^